Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 SSM supports two running modes, standalone service and SSM service with multiple Smart Agents.
 If file move performance is not the concern, then standalone service mode is enough.
 If better performance is desired, we recommend to deploy one agent on each Datanode.

    * Standalone SSM Service

      For deploy standalone SSM, SSM will only start SSM server without SSM agents.
-Distribute unzipped tar SSM directory to installation directory (assuming `${SMART_HOME}`) in SSM Server nodes.
+Distribute `${SMART_HOME}` directory to SSM Server nodes.
 The configuration files are under `${SMART_HOME}/conf`.

    * SSM Service with multiple Agents

-     Deploy and unzip tar distribution package to SSM Server nodes and each Smart Agent nodes.
+     Distribute `${SMART_HOME}` directory to SSM Server nodes and each Smart Agent nodes.
 Smart Agent can coexist with Hadoop HDFS Datanode.
 For better performance, We recommend to deploy one agent on each Datanode.
 Of course, Smart Agents on servers other than Datanodes and different numbers of Smart Agents than Datanodes are also supported.
      On the SSM service server, switch to the SSM installation directory, ready to start and run the SSM service.